-Home inspectors are like diagnosticians.
-Their primary role is to tell you what’s wrong.
-They may fix the issue themselves or refer you to a specialist, but their main job is just to tell you what the problem is.
+Home inspectors are like diagnosticians: their primary role is to tell you what’s wrong.
+They may refer you to a specialist, but their main job is just to tell you what the problem is.

 What does a home inspector look for?